aptos-foundation/AIPs/aips/aip-72.md

 If there are bugs in our modules and projects are using them, they will be susceptible to this.
 The modules are not upgradeable, and we would need to create a new module with the bug fixes, then deploy to a new address.
 This does not need to go through governance proposal, therefore the fix can be in mainnet much faster.

+## Security Considerations
+As the contracts will be deployed immutably, there is no risk of backward compatibility issues.
+However there may be issues with the modules themselves, which could be a risk to the projects using them.
+If for any reason the contracts need to be redeployed, the new modules will be deployed to a new address.

+As of result, there will be a migration path to export the resource data from the old contract to the new contract.
+Separate migration contracts will be created to handle the migration logic.

 ### Reference Implementation

 **[Launchpad Example](https://github.com/aptos-labs/token-minter/blob/main/launchpad/sources/launchpad.move)**